YanzhaoW/cosmic_radiation/README.md

 <img src="figs/fitting_plot.png" width="500">
 </p>

 The algorithm used here is called [Orthogonal Distance Regression](https://docs.scipy.org/doc/scipy/reference/odr.html) (ODR).
-The advantage of using ODR is that both values and errors are taken into account during the fitting process, which is often needed in physics experiments,,, where measured values are always accompanied with **uncertainties**.
+The advantage of using ODR is that both values and errors are taken into account during the fitting process, which is often needed in physics experiments, where measured values are always accompanied with **uncertainties**.

 The result of the ODR algorithm is:
 ```text